top of page

 100% proceeds donated

-Trauma-Informed Practices for Early Childhood Educators: Relationship-Based Approaches that Support Healing and Build Resilience in Young Children Nicholson, J., Perez, L., & Kurtz, J. Routledge.
+Trauma-Informed Practices for Early Childhood Educators: Relationship-Based Approaches that Support Healing and Build Resilience in Young Children Edition 2 Nicholson, J., Perez, L., Kurtz, J., Bryant, S., & Giles.
+D.

 Trauma-Responsive Practices for Early Childhood Leaders: Creating and Sustaining Healing Engaged Organizations Nicholson, J., Leland.
 J., Kurtz, J., Wesley, L. & Nadiv, S.